Nielsen equivalence in a class of random groups: Words representing .

 We say that some property $\mathcal P$ for groups given by presentation (*) \emph{holds generically} if the set $\mathcal T_\mathcal P$ of all $(v_1,\dots, v_n,u_1,\dots, u_n)\in T(A,B)$, such that the group $G=\langle a_1,\ldots ,a_n,b_1,\ldots ,b_n|a_i=u_i,b_i=v_i, \text{ for } i=1,\dots, n\rangle$ satisfies $\mathcal P$, is a generic subset of $T(A,B)$. \end{defn}

 The following fact is a straightforward consequence of known results about genericity.
-Part (1) of the lemma below follows from the proof of Proposition~2.2 of \cite{M}.
-Parts (2) and (3) of this lemma are essentially reformulations of the fact that a generic presentation with a fixed number of generators and a fixed number of defining relations satisfies arbitrarily strong small $C'(\lambda)$ cancellation condition, see~\cite{AO,A,KS}.
+Lemma~\ref{wordsoccuratmostonce} below is essentially a reformulation of the fact that a generic presentation with a fixed number of generators and a fixed number of defining relations satisfies arbitrarily strong small $C'(\lambda)$ cancellation condition, see~\cite{AO,A,KS,M}.

 \begin{lem} Let $0<\alpha<1$ be arbitrary.
 Then there is a generic subset $\mathcal T\subseteq T(A,B)$ such that for every $\tau=(v_1,\dots, v_n, u_1,\dots, u_n)\in \mathcal T$ with $|v_1|=\dots =|v_n|=|u_1|=\dots =|v_n|=N$ the following hold: